 - On November 18, 2003, Modem Media, Inc. announced that it had filed a registration statement with the SEC for the proposed offering of Modem Media common shares in an underwritten public offering by us and two other Modem Media stockholders.
 We are offering for sale under that registration statement approximately 7 million shares of Modem Media common stock.
 In addition, we have granted the underwriters in that offering the right to purchase up to an additional 1,080,000 shares to cover over-allotments. - On December 1, 2003, we disposed of all of the 11,688,218 shares of Taylor Nelson Sofres plc ("TNS") stock that we received as consideration for the sale of NFO WorldGroup, Inc. to TNS.
 We have received approximately \$40.7 million in exchange for the sale of the shares of TNS stock.
 We no longer hold any shares of TNS stock. - On December 5, 2003, we announced that we have reached an agreement to settle the consolidated class action shareholder suits currently pending in federal district court in New York.
 We are also working to complete the settlement of the other pending lawsuits relating to our 2002 earnings restatements within this same settlement package.
 The settlement is subject to the execution of a definitive settlement agreement and to approval from the federal district court judge.
 Under the terms of the proposed settlement, we will pay \$115 million, of which \$20 million will be paid in cash and \$95 million in shares of our common stock at a value of \$14.50 per share (which translates into 6,551,725 shares).
-We also agreed that, should the price of our common stock fall below \$8.70 per share before final approval of the settlement, we will either, at our sole discretion, issue additional shares of common stock or pay cash so that the consideration for the stock portion of the settlement will have a total value of \$57 million.
+We also agreed that, should the price of our common stock fall below \$8.70 per share before final approval of the settlement will have a total value of \$17 million.
 As disclosed above, we recorded estimated litigation charges of \$127.6 million during the three months ended September 30, 2003, which covered the amount of the settlement and includes \$12.6 million for an unrelated legal settlement.